Ernie Ruple

 Coy Ernest Ruple (October 27, 1945 – June 9, 2024) was an American professional football player who was a tackle for two seasons with the Pittsburgh Steelers of the National Football League (NFL).

-Ruple played college football for the Arkansas Razorbacks before being selected in the 1968 NFL draft.
+Ruple played college football for the Arkansas Razorbacks before being selected in the second round of the 1968 NFL/AFL draft.
 He played high school football at Conway High School in Conway, Arkansas.

 Ruple died on June 9, 2024, at the age of 78.